chanzuckerberg/cellxgene/README.md

 <img align="right" width="350" height="218" src="./example-dataset/cellxgene-demo.gif" pad="50px">
 cellxgene is an open-source experiment in how to bring powerful tools from modern web development to visualize and explore large single-cell transcriptomics datasets.
-Started in the context of the [Human Cell Atlas Consortium](https://www.humancellatlas.org/), cellxgene hopes to both enable scientists to explore their data and to equip developers with scalable and reusable patterns and frameworks for visualizing large scientific datasets.
+Started in the context of the [Human Cell Atlas Consortium](https://www.humancellatlas.org), cellxgene hopes to both enable scientists to explore their data and to equip developers with scalable, reusable patterns and frameworks for visualizing large scientific datasets.

 ## Features